foospidy/GrepBugs/README.md

 The regular expressions used for grepping are sourced from http://www.grepbugs.com

 Usage:
+python grepbugs.py -d <source directory>
-python grepbugs.py &lt;directory containing source code&gt;
+python grepbugs.py -r github -a <account>

-This can also be used to scan entire github accounts by specifying the account username with the grepgit script

-Usage:
-./grepgit

 For the above commands a basic HTML report will be generated in the out/ directory.